Ultrasound Imaging based on the Variance of a Diffusion Restoration Model: Real data results

 The linear inverse problem model in \eqref{Equ: model_BH} is leveraged in DRUSmean/var.
 The construction of the matrix $\Hv$ necessitates the channel data acquisition parameters, the field of view, and the image resolution.
 The data acquisition parameters came from the PICMUS setup, the field of view spans from -18 mm to 18 mm in width and from 10 mm to 46 mm in depth, with the origin located at the transducer center.
 The image resolution was fixed at $256 \times 256$.
 The construction of the beamforming matrix $\Bv$ relies on the same parameters as $\Hv$, and the receive apodization weights defined by a window of Tukey0.25 and an \textit{f-number} of 1.4.

-The same diffusion model and evaluation metrics as in Sect.~\ref{sec: NumericalAnalysis} are employed for \textit{EC} and \textit{ER}. \textit{CC} and \textit{CL} use a diffusion model fine-tuned on 1012 home-made \textit{in vivo} images.
-All diffusion samples underwent \DM{$N_\text{it}=50$} iteration steps and the DRUSvar/mean images were constructed with \DM{$C=10$} samples.
+The same diffusion model and evaluation metrics as in Sect.~\ref{sec: NumericalAnalysis} are employed for \textit{EC} and \textit{ER}. \textit{CC} and \textit{CL} use a diffusion model fine-tuned on 1012 home-made \textit{in vivo} images. $N_\text{it}=50$ and $C=10$.
 Quantitative results are presented in Table~\ref{Tab: vitroPicmus}.
 Fig.~\ref{Fig: Picmus} and \ref{Fig: edgesCompare} depict the qualitative results.
 In addition to comparing DRUSvar with DAS (1PW and 75 PWs) and DRUSmean, we also include a comparison against DENOmean with 10 DENO~\cite{DenoDDPM} samples, a state-of-the-art technique that denoises US images with diffusion models without solving an inverse problem.
 Furthermore, for despeckling comparison, DRUSvar is visually contrasted with DRUSmean+ADMSS~\cite{ADMSS}\footnote{Anisotropic Diffusion with Memory based on Speckle Statistics for Ultrasound Images.
 Code at \href{https://fr.mathworks.com/matlabcentral/fileexchange/52988-anisotropic-diffusion-with-memory-based-on-speckle-statistics-for-ultrasound-images?s_tid=FX_rc2_behav}{MathWorks}.}, where ADMSS is an US despeckling method applied on beamformed images before log compression.

-Table~\ref{Tab: vitroPicmus} shows that our approach, DRUSvar, performs significantly better than others in terms of contrast and SNR while maintaining competitive spatial resolution, consistent with the numerical observations in Sect.~\ref{sec: NumericalAnalysis}.
-The qualitative results in Fig.~\ref{Fig: Picmus} support this quantitative assessment.
-Additionally, Fig.~\ref{Fig: edgesCompare} demonstrates that DRUSvar mitigates the over-smoothing issue that is commonly present in traditional US despeckling methods like ADMSS~\cite{ADMSS}.
+Table~\ref{Tab: vitroPicmus} shows that our approach, DRUSvar, significantly outperforms others in terms of contrast and SNR, while maintaining competitive spatial resolution.
+This is consistent with the numerical observations in Sect.~\ref{sec: NumericalAnalysis} and the qualitative results in Fig.~\ref{Fig: Picmus}.
+Additionally, Fig.~\ref{Fig: edgesCompare} demonstrates that DRUSvar mitigates the over-smoothing issue commonly seen in US despeckling methods like ADMSS~\cite{ADMSS}.
+However, for applications such as motion tracking, where speckle is useful, DRUSvar, being a despeckling method, is not suitable.